Decomposed Granite v.s. Granite Screenings - So what's the difference?

 To start, screenings can be called a variety of other names depending on the region and the specific application.
 Here are some of the other names that screenings might be referred to as:

-In the context of granite, "screenings" refers to the fine particles of granite that are produced during the process of crushing and grading.
+"Screenings" refers to the fine particles of granite or other crushed stone that is produced during the process of crushing and grading.

 When granite is crushed into various sizes, the larger pieces are sorted into different grades by passing them through a series of screens or sieves of varying sizes.
 The smaller particles that pass through the smallest screen size are known as "screenings".